MMM to launch its own cryptocurrency

 Konbini reports that MMM will soon be joining the over 1400 cryptocurrencies in existence.

-The founder of the platform, Sergei Mavrodi reportedly revealed via the coin’s website that it was scheduled to launch the coin, called The Mavro, on December 29.
+Sergei Mavrodi, founder of MMM, reportedly revealed that the website was scheduled to launch the coin, called The Mavro, on January 21, 2018.

-The Mavro is touted as the world’s first decentralized multi-level marketing structure based on the ethereum blockchain.
+The Mavro is being sold as the planet's first decentralized multi-level marketing structure which will be based on both ethereum and the popular blockchain.

-According to the reports, the platform initially prelaunched MMM coin, which Sergei said will be bigger than the original cryptocurrency, Bitcoin.
+MMM previously the platform initially released an MMM coin, which Mavrodi claims will be bigger than Bitcoin.

-He also added that it wouldn't be fully launched till he had 10 million users in the system.
-He had plans to do this before his 63rd Birthday on August 11, 2018.
+Sergei Mavrodi also said that it wouldn't be fully operational till he had 10 million users in the system.
+He hopes this happens before his 63rd Birthday on August 11, 2018.

-However, Sergei is now offering to replace MMM coin with The Mavro.

-Investors are now being encouraged to trade in their old coins for The Mavro which is currently trading at 750 satoshis on Yobit.

 Sergei Mavrodi, Vyacheslav Mavrodi, and Olga Melnikova founded MMM (Mavrodi Mundial Moneybox) in Russia back in 1989.
 It in 1994 and was shut down by authorities.